EvelynGriffith/EvelynGriffith.github.io/src/pages/contact.md

 Alden Scholar (Recognized for achieving a 3.5+ GPA)            `Spring 2020 - Spring 2023`

 Honors Convocation Music Scholarship                                                     `Spring 2022` (Recognized for excellence in music)

-James Meadowcroft Memorial Award                                                         `Spring 2023` (Recognized for Excellence in Academics, Spirituality, and Music)
+James Edward Meadowcroft Memorial Award                                                         `Spring 2023` (Recognized for Excellence in Academics, Spirituality, and Music)

+Belle McClintock Fry Award
+`Spring 2023`
+(An award given to a student by vote of the student body to be the most talented singer in the college)

 Introduced Cara Blue Adams at the Allegheny Single Voice Reading Series                  `Spring 2023`